felix-dumit/FSDDropdownPicker/README.md

 ...
 FSDDropdownPicker *picker = [[FSDDropdownPicker alloc] initWithOptions:@[item1]];
 ```

-Or you can use a convenience method to directly add the picker to the right of a navigation bar:
+You will then have to add it to your view manually.
+You can alternatively use a convenience method to directly add the picker to the right of a navigation bar:

 ```objc
 FSDDropdownPicker *picker =  [self.navigationItem addDropdownPickerWithOptions:@[item1, item2, item3]];